Maximise the results from your diet with nutritionist Kerry Torrens' tips for healthy eating, from how to boost vitamin D to healthy snack ideas.

-Our brand-new, seven-day Healthy Diet Plan for January 2019 is here!
+Our brand-new, seven-day Healthy Diet Plan for Summer 2019 is here!
 Sign up for free today to receive all you need to follow the plan.

 Ready to take it to the next level?
 Try these six simple ways to supercharge your daily diet.

 Swap one of your regular cuppas for green tea.
 Loaded with protective polyphenols, it is said to have a positive effect on your brain and body.

 2) Boost good gut bacteria

 Add a 75g portion of fermented foods, like kimchi and sauerkraut, to your daily diet as they supply gut-friendly bacteria - vital for healthy digestion and supporting your immune system.
 Not a fan?
 Try including whole bio-yogurt daily and swap your standard loaf for sourdough instead.

 3) Add vitamin D